Lower back pain is a frequent problem among surfers, but it is also a health issue experienced by many individuals between 30 and 60.

 There is good news, though.
 Two researchers from the College of Health Professions, Central Michigan University, have studied the surfers' back pain and introduced an alternative to the classic pop-up.

 The "knee pop-up" alleviates the stress (and excess arching) in the lumbar spine during surfing.
 The starting position is kneeling, so it is mostly suitable for wave riders in malibus and longboards.

-"The knee pop-up proceeds as the surfer pushes off of the board with his/her feet to hop up to a standing position," explain Roger L. Hammer, and Peter V. Loubert.
+"The knee pop-up proceeds as the surfer pushes off the board with his/her feet to hop up to a standing position," explained Roger L. Hammer and Peter V. Loubert.

-The team quantified and compared selected kinematics during and between prone and knee pop-ups, and have reached the conclusion that the high acceleration of a classic pop-up is a major factor associated with low back pain.
+The team quantified and compared selected kinematics during and between prone and knee pop-ups and has reached the conclusion that the high acceleration of a classic pop-up is a major factor associated with low back pain.

-"The high accelerations in a prone pop-up can be expected to require very high forces and the correspondingly high stresses.
-The relatively lower accelerations of the knee popup are likewise probably associated with much lower stresses," conclude both scientists.
+"The high accelerations in a prone pop-up can be expected to require very high forces and correspondingly high stresses.
+The relatively lower accelerations of the knee pop-up are likewise probably associated with much lower stresses," conclude both scientists.

-In the end, staying active and avoiding a sedentary lifestyle, are key ingredients to reduce the probability of experiencing lower back pain.
+In the end, staying active and avoiding a sedentary lifestyle are key ingredients to reducing the probability of experiencing lower back pain.